New Jersey Route 440: Hudson County

-The route crosses into Jersey City, where it comes to an interchange with the Newark Bay Extension of the New Jersey Turnpike (Interstate 78) that provides access to the Jersey City and Hoboken waterfronts and the Holland Tunnel.
-Following this, Route 440 reaches an interchange with Route 185.
-Here, the mainline becomes Route 185 and Route 440 exits onto another four-lane divided highway.
-From here, Route 440 continues northwest, crossing under Interstate 78 and passing over CSAO's Bayonne Industrial Track and NJ Transit's Hudson–Bergen Light Rail lines before closely paralleling the north side of Interstate 78 and the south side of CSAO's National Docks Branch line.
-The route interchanges with Avenue C before becoming an undivided road that reenters Bayonne and crossing over County Route 501 (Kennedy Boulevard) without an interchange.
-Past this intersection, Route 440 makes a sharp turn to the south and passes under the Newark Bay Bridge (Interstate 78).
+The route becomes a freeway again before crossing into Jersey City, where it comes to an interchange with the Newark Bay Extension of the New Jersey Turnpike (I-78) that provides access to the Jersey City and Hoboken waterfronts and the Holland Tunnel.
+Following this, Route 440 reaches an interchange with the southern terminus of Route 185.
+Here, the mainline becomes Route 185, and Route 440 exits onto another four-lane expressway.
+From here, Route 440 continues northwest, crossing under I-78 and passing over CSAO's Bayonne Industrial Track and NJ Transit's Hudson–Bergen Light Rail lines before closely paralleling the north side of I-78 and the south side of CSAO's National Docks Branch line.
+The route intersects Avenue C before reentering Bayonne and crossing over Kennedy Boulevard (CR 501) without an interchange.
+Past this intersection, Route 440 makes a sharp turn to the south and passes under the Newark Bay Bridge (I-78).
 After making a hairpin turn back to the north, it passes under the Newark Bay Bridge another time and runs along the eastern shore of Newark Bay, crossing under CSAO's National Docks Branch line.
-The route interchanges with West 63rd Street before crossing back into Jersey City and passing residences to the east.
-It intersects County Route 602 (Danforth Avenue) as the road heads into business sectors farther to the east of Newark Bay.
+The route intersects West 63rd Street before crossing back into Jersey City and passing residences to the east.
+Route 440 becomes reverts to an arterial road before intersecting with Danforth Avenue (CR 602) as the road heads into business sectors farther to the east of Newark Bay.
 The road heads past industrial establishments before running through commercial areas again, passing to the east of the Hudson Mall.
-Route 440 ends at an intersection with U.S. Route 1/9 Truck and County Route 612 (Communipaw Avenue), where the road continues north as part of U.S. Route 1/9 Truck.
+Route 440 ends at an intersection with US 1-9 Truck and Communipaw Avenue (CR 612), where the road continues north as part of US 1-9 Truck.